 The Graduate Program of the Robert Day School of Economics and Finance

-The Robert Day School of Economics and Finance at Claremont McKenna College offers a one-year Master of Arts in Finance degree program for graduates of the Claremont Colleges and small number of nominating partner institutions.
+The Robert Day School of Economics and Finance at Claremont McKenna College offers a one-year Master of Arts in Finance degree program.
 This unique program of study provides a premier postgraduate education in financial economics that builds on the fundamental elements of a liberal arts education.
+Students studying in the master’s program are designated as Robert Day Scholars and are eligible for significant levels of fellowship support toward tuition.

 The rigorous and intensive ten-month program includes coursework in corporate finance, investments, accounting and related electives designed to foster analytical and quantitative expertise.
 Students who complete the graduate program enter the workplace with a deep knowledge of financial economics.

-Prerequisites for the master’s program include intermediate microeconomics, intermediate macroeconomics, and statistics.
+Prerequisites for the master’s program include intermediate microeconomics, intermediate macroeconomics, statistics, and corporate finance.
+In addition, econometrics is a prerequisite for students who intend to take financial econometrics.
 When appropriate, the admissions committee reviews the syllabi of courses completed outside of Claremont McKenna College to ensure academic equivalency.

-The graduate year begins with a two-week intensive review of applied finance and related areas.
+The graduate year begins with a two-week intensive review of applied finance and related areas to prepare all students for the fall semester coursework.
 Throughout the year, Robert Day Scholars attend special events on and off campus, take customized communication-focused workshops, and otherwise build on the skills and knowledge they get from the classroom.

 Learning Goals and Student Learning Outcomes of the Master of Arts in Finance Program